cdelafuente/simuduck/README.md

 # Simuduck

-This is an example from O'Reilly's Head First Design Patterns book, that illustrates the *Strategy Pattern*.
+This is an example from [O'Reilly's Head First Design Patterns](http://shop.oreilly.com/product/9780596007126.do) book that illustrates the **Strategy Pattern**.
 I rewrote the example in PHP and added unit tests.

 ## Installation